opengeospatial/ogcapi-features/README.md

 ## Additional information

+In parallel, Part 1 (Core) has been [submitted to ISO/TC 211](https://www.iso.org/standard/32586.html), too.

 Open issues for Part 1 (Core) are documented in a [GitHub project](https://github.com/opengeospatial/ogcapi-features/projects/1).

-In parallel, Part 1 (Core) has been submitted to ISO/TC 211, too.
-The results of the [Draft International Standard (DIS) ballot](https://www.iso.org/standard/32586.html) are being processed together with other clarifications and editorial updates.
-The result will be a [version 1.0.1](https://github.com/opengeospatial/ogcapi-features/milestone/4).
+Comments from the ISO process are being processed together with other clarifications and editorial updates.
+The result will be [version 1.0.1](https://github.com/opengeospatial/ogcapi-features/milestone/4).
+There is an [Editor's draft](http://docs.opengeospatial.org/DRAFTS/17-069r4.html) that includes edits for all resolved issues.

 Open issues for Part 2 (CRS) are documented in another [GitHub project](https://github.com/opengeospatial/ogcapi-features/projects/2).